imarfanc/tutorial-with-next-25.9.8/README.md

 1. Push your code to a GitHub repository.
 2. Connect the repository to Deno Deploy.
+3. Assign a Deno KV database to the app (see above).
-3. Configure the deployment settings (e.g., build command: `npm run build`, output directory: `.output/public` for static deployment).
+4. Configure deployment settings (e.g., build command: `npm run build`, output directory: `.output/public` for static deployment).

 For more details, check the [Nuxt deployment documentation](https://nuxt.com/docs/getting-started/deployment) and [Deno Deploy docs](https://docs.deno.com/deploy/getting-started/).

+## API Routes

+The todo functionality uses these server routes:

+- `GET /api/todos`: Fetch all todos.
+- `POST /api/todos`: Add a new todo.
+- `PUT /api/todos/:id`: Update a todo.
+- `DELETE /api/todos/:id`: Delete a todo.

+All routes use Deno KV for storage.

-This setup provides a clean foundation for building Nuxt apps with daisyUI.
+This setup provides a clean foundation for building Nuxt apps with daisyUI and Deno KV.
 Customize as needed for your projects!